richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

     To do:
         - Refactor the Certificates
         - Start by:
+            1) add the certificate dao functions to user
-            1) User DAO test deleted repeated users
+            2) User DAO test deleted repeated users
-            2) list certificate: return a dictionary or something instead of just printing
+            3) list certificate: return a dictionary or something instead of just printing

     Thoughts:
         - I need to think about linking the tables that are created together